DrMoriarty/godot_ios_plugin_template/README.md

 # Godot iOS Plugin template

 This repo contains a *starter* Xcode configuration to build Godot plugin for iOS and publish it in NativeLib repo.
-Xcode project allows to build static `.a` libraries, that could be used with `.gdip` file as Godot's plugin to include platform functionality into exported application.
+Xcode project allows to build `.xcframework` libraries, that could be used with `.gdip` file as Godot's plugin to include platform functionality into exported application.

 # Initial setup